🚀 Motivation: Why a Vision-Centric Survey?

 Sequential Generation

-- Visual Autoregressive Modeling: Discretizes raw signals into a sequence of visual tokens and learns world laws via next-token prediction, enabling long-term generation through autoregressive rollouts.
+- Visual Autoregressive Modeling: Discretizes raw signals into a sequence of visual tokens and learns world knowledge via next-token prediction, enabling long-term generation through autoregressive rollouts.

-- MLLM as VWM Engine: Maps observations into language-aligned tokens to leverage MLLM reasoning power, producing an interleaved multimodal stream of visual futures and textual plans.
+- MLLM-guided Multimodal Autoregressive Model: Maps observations into language-aligned tokens to leverage MLLM reasoning power, producing an interleaved multimodal stream of visual futures and textual plans.

 -